 RedRock’s team consisted of a core team and we were fortunate to have access to a number of on-demand subject matter experts who were able to provide ad-hoc support and guidance to the project team.

 With the limited time available, our approach centred on two practical improvement measures:

 - Rapid start through success, involvement and synergies within Medical Devices at the MHRA

-- Launch IMD event created effective launchpad, involving C-level representatives from NHSD, NJR, IMMDS, MHRA, DHSC and Clinicians
+- Launch an IMD event creating an effective launchpad, involving C-level representatives from NHSD, NJR, IMMDS, MHRA, DHSC and Clinicians

 RedRock tackled these two practical improvement measures in the following areas:

 The integration (Data & Process) of unique device identifiers (UDI) with UK MDR regulatory solution were explored.
 After that full UDI definition over revised range of medical device categories was carried out.